troyth/age-of-the-architect/README.md

 Tying it all together into a an emerging cosmological theory of everything from the frontiers of science that places consciousness at the base of reality; Jude Currivan and Klee Irwin; pixelation and the E8 crystal; information theory and Zipf's law; 12 stand DNA...

 ### Week 7: Dark Englightenment
-The dark anti-democratic politics of Silicon Valley and alt-right meme magic and their origins in the hyperstition of Ccru's Nick Land and Sadie Plant and their contemporary clash with the New Age counterculture at Burning Man; techno-paganism, *Techgnosis*, Autonomatrix, Lovecraft, PKD, rave culture; cyberpunk, hackers, cryptoanarchy, Julian Assange's definition of conspiracy, Kevin Kelly's computational metaphor; Amy Ireland's Black Circuit; the Basilisk; Daniel Keller's *Seasteaders*; Ed Fornieles's art...
+The dark anti-democratic politics of Silicon Valley and alt-right meme magic and their origins in the hyperstition of Ccru's Nick Land and Sadie Plant and their contemporary clash with the New Age counterculture at Burning Man; Cthulhu, techno-paganism, *Techgnosis*, Autonomatrix, Lovecraft, PKD, rave culture; cyberpunk, hackers, cryptoanarchy, Julian Assange's definition of conspiracy, Kevin Kelly's computational metaphor; Amy Ireland's Black Circuit; the Basilisk; Daniel Keller's *Seasteaders*; Ed Fornieles's art...

 ### Week 8: Midterm Summary or Secret Body (TBD)
 Nathaniel Mellors's artwork, "Progressive Rocks"